bfarayev/ProjectUmbrella-Code/README.md

 ## Node Package Manager (npm)
 We'll be using npm to manage packages and dependencies e.g. Bootstrap - hich is what we will use to style our HTML with.
-It uses a `packages.json` file to keep track of package versions used, much the same as the `requirements.txt` file that is used by Python to keep track of package versioning to ensure consistency.
+It uses a `packages.json` file to keep track of package versions used, much the same as the `requirements.txt` file that is used by Python to keep track of package versioning to ensure consistency ([more info here](https://pip.readthedocs.io/en/1.1/requirements.html)).

 To download `npm` on Ubuntu:
 ```